Farhazprojects/MarginaliaV2/README.md

 ## Why this exists

-Most AI summarisation tools blend in outside knowledge when they answer, which makes them unreliable for academic work — you can't tell what came from your paper and what the model already "knew" about the topic.
+Most AI summarisation tools blend in outside knowledge when they answer, which makes them unreliable for academic work.
+You can't tell what came from your paper and what the model already "knew" about the topic.
 Marginalia is built around one rule: **the model is only allowed to use the text you uploaded.** If something isn't in your papers, it says so instead of guessing.

 ## Features